Hiring a Car in Finland: A Comprehensive Guide

 Traffic rules

 Always drive on the right-hand side of the road.
-Seat belts are mandatory, and mobile phone use is only allowed with hands-free equipment.
-Daytime running lights are expected, even during daylight hours, and child seats must be used where required.
+Seat belts are mandatory, and mobile phone use should be hands-free only.
+Daytime running lights are expected even during daylight hours, and child seats must be used where required.

 Parking